pierre-yves-monnet/C8-execute-usertask-with-result/README.md

 ## How to instrument the process

-A marker must be place when the result should return.
-A service task (or a listener in 8.6 or after) is placed in the process.
+A marker must be placed when the result should return.
+A BPMN Send Message task, a service task, or a listener in 8.6 or after is placed in the process.
 It must register the type
 ```feel
 "end-result-"+jobKey
 ```

 ![InstrumentTask.png](doc/InstrumentTask.png)

+*Different implementation*
+The choice of implementation matters.

+* BPMN Send Message: this is the most appropriate event.
+From the process point of view, you send a message to another application.
+  To add a boundary timer event (see below), you need to use the Task Send Message.
+A Send Message requires the implementation of a worker.

+* Service task: The implementation requires a worker to do it, too.
+The return is visible in the diagram.
+A Boundary Timer Event can be added too (see below)

+* Listener: The listener is interested because the implementation is not directly visible in the process.
+  It may be interesting from a business point of view, considering this is a technical implementation, not a business need.
+Attention: The START listener blocks the Boundary Timer Event.
+  An END listener must be used.

 ## How it's work
 In Zeebe, the call is asynchronous.
-So when the Zeebe API `completeTask`is call, the thread is free and continue the execution.
+So when the Zeebe API `completeTask` is called, the thread is free and can continue the execution.

 So, the idea is to block it on an object
 ```java